rsandrade/litecoin-doc/README.md

 # Litecoin Developer Guide
 _Find detailed information about the Litecoin protocol and related specifications_

+> **Disclaimer:** This documentation has not been extensively reviewed by Bitcoin experts and so likely contains numerous errors.
+Please use the Issue and Edit links on the bottom left menu to help us improve.

 The **Litecoin Developer Guide** aims to provide the information you need to understand Litecoin and start building Litecoin-based applications, but it is not a specification.
 To make the best use of this documentation, you may want to install the current version of [Litecoin Core](https://www.litecoin.org), either from source or from a pre-compiled executable.

 Questions about Litecoin development are best asked in one of the Litecoin development communities.
 Errors or suggestions related to documentation can be submitted as an issue `or posted to the litecoin-documentation mailing list`.